-- ▶ 25 feet wide, 30 feet long. - The double doors that provide entry to this room are barred from the inside.
-They can be broken open with a DC 15 Strength (Athletics) check, or the bar can be lifted by jamming something thin through the gap between the two doors. - This room is empty save for a skeleton in rusted plate armor that's curled up at the back.
-The skeleton is unarmed, but clutches a piece of parchment that has written in Common "The witch gauntlet lies below.
-It is here!" - Closely examining the skeleton with a DC 20 Intelligence (Investigation) check reveals that this person has been dead for over a hundred years, but the parchment note is can't be older than a few years.
+- 25 feet wide, 30 feet long. - The double doors that provide entry to this room are barred from the inside.
+They can be broken open with a Difficult 16 STR check, or the bar can be lifted by jamming something thin through the gap between the two doors. - This room is empty save for a skeleton in rusted plate armor that's curled up at the back.
+The skeleton is unarmed, but clutches a piece of parchment that has written in Common "The Witch Gauntlet lies below.
+It is here!" - Closely examining the skeleton with a Demanding 21 LOG (medicine) check reveals that this person has been dead for over a hundred years, but the parchment note is can't be older than a few years.

-2. Altar Room
+1. Altar Room

 - Roughly 10 feet wide, 15 feet long. - Three pairs of faded and torn holy vestments hang on hooks on the wall.
-A stone altar to a sun god, complete with an offering basin, rests against the opposite wall. - The altar has been enchanted with a spell that answers any prayers or offerings with a spoken message, "Holy warrior, you are now blessed and protected."
+A stone altar to a sun god, complete with an offering basin, rests against the opposite wall. - The altar has been enchanted with a spell t hat answers any prayers or offerings with a spoken message, "Holy warrior, you are now blessed and protected."
 This message repeats with every prayer/offering given.
 If done more than five times, the message skips and warbles, and the magic dissipates.
 No actual bonus or protection is given.